cockroachdb/cockroach-cloud-sdk-go/docs/PrivateEndpointServicesApi.md

 List all PrivateEndpointServices for a cluster

+The internal_dns property from the regions field in the ListClusters response can be used to connect to PrivateEndpointServices.

 Can be used by the following roles assigned at the organization or cluster scope:
 - CLUSTER_ADMIN
 - CLUSTER_OPERATOR_WRITER